AshburnLee/earlyTerminationOfTransferLearningInReinforcementLearning/README.md

 # EarlyTerminationOfTransferLearningInReinforcementLearning

 ## Summary
 Machine learning algorithms tend to consume lots of time and computational resources to complete tasks.
 So finding methods to reduce the execution time and the computational resources consumption is important for the development in this area.
 Some effective methods have been built to optimize it.
 For instance in the hardware level, multi-core technology of CUP and the CUDA of Nvidia GPU have been widely used when working with computation intense tasks.
 In the system level, Hadoop is a popular architecture used in distributed computing systems.
 In the software level, transfer learning has made huge success.
 The background of this project is using transfer learning to reinforcement learning.
 And it seems that agents do not have to learn in the source task completely.

 Therefore the goal of this project is finding a general method to early terminate the learning processes in the source tasks of reinforcement learning problems.
 So that the consumption of resources can be reduced from unnecessary executions.

-## User manual
+## How to use these code
 1. Download the IDE for java

 [Eclipse](https://www.eclipse.org/downloads/) or [intelliJ](https://www.jetbrains.com/idea/download/#section=linux) are recommended.
-The advantage of using an IDE is that [maven](https://maven.apache.org/download.cgi) is built-in, and users do not have to download it.
+The advantage of using an IDE is that [maven](https://maven.apache.org/download.cgi) is built-in, and users do not have to download it and learn the command line if users are new to maven.

 2. Create a maven project and configure it